 Endowment contributions and investments are permanently restricted by the donor.
-Investment earnings available for distribution are recorded in temporarily restricted net assets because of program restrictions.
+Investment income available for distribution is recorded in temporarily restricted net assets because of program restrictions.
+The portion of the fair value of endowment funds which is below the endowment fund's historical cost is recorded as a reduction in unrestricted net assets.

-Contributions of donated non-cash assets are recorded at their fair values in the period received.
+Contributions of donated noncash assets are recorded at their fair values in the period received.
 Contributions of donated services that create or enhance non-financial assets or that require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation, are recorded at their fair values in the period received.